getlantern/lantern/SPECS.md

 ## Reference implementations

-lantern-ui's development server, invoked via `./scripts/web-server.js`, attaches a mock http api and bayeux backend to simulate a real backend.
-The mock implementations can be found in the `/mock` directory and can serve as reference implementations of these specifications.
+lantern-ui's development server includes a mock backend to facilitate testing and development (see [README.md](README.md)).
+The mock backend implementation, found in the `/mock` directory, can serve as a reference implementation of these specifications.

 <hr>